 “The Internet has made service quality more transparent than ever before,” Bush said.
 “Each and every service interaction a company has with its customers is even more crucial.
 Developing relationships with customers, listening to them, anticipating their needs and resolving any issues quickly and courteously can help make the difference.”

-Despite a rumor to the contrary, good service experiences are more important than bad experiences when making spending decisions.
+Good service experiences are more important than bad experiences when making spending decisions.
 Consumers are 81% more likely to do repeat business after a good service experience than they are to never do business with a company again after a poor experience (52%).

 Of course, companies who don’t deliver on customer service have learned that customers expect not only an apology, but some type of monetary reimbursement like a refund or gift card in return for their inconvenience.
 These costs dig into profits.

-Robert Moment, author of Invincible Profits: The Power of Exceptional Customer Service, notes that to attract and retain customers, businesses must create “wow” customer experiences, create loyalty and establish trust.
+Robert Moment, author of Invincible Profits: The Power of Exceptional Customer Service, notes that to attract and retain customers, businesses must create “wow” customer experiences, create loyalty, and establish trust.

 “Customer service is about reliability and it’s about relationship.
-It’s about the quality of your product and service before, during and long after the sale,” says Moment.
+It’s about the quality of your product and service before, during, and long after the sale,” says Moment.
 “If you anticipate your customer’s expectations they’ll spread the word about what a great business you have.
 There’s nothing better than good word of mouth marketing.”

 Three-quarters of consumers are very likely to speak positively about a company after a good service experience as opposed to 59% who are very likely to speak negatively about a company after poor service.
 Can’t beat that ‘word of mouth marketing’ to enhance revenues and profits!